xanderdunn/kube-state-rs/README.md

 - Node Deleted Event
     - Store all labels in a ConfigMap transaction with name `<NODE_NAME>.<NODE_RESOURCE_VERSION>.deleted`, in the `TRANSACTION_NAMESPACE`.

-Replicas of the Watcher service provide redundant work to ensure liveness.
+Replicas of the Watcher service provide redundant work to ensure high availability.

 ### Service: Transaction Processor
 - Loop
     - 1: Get all ConfigMaps in the `TRANSACTION_NAMESPACE`
     - 2: Choose a random node to process from the list of transactions.
-    - Leader election using a lease lock with that node’s name
+    - Leader election using a lease lock on that node’s name
         - Lease successful
             - Sort the transactions for this node by ResourceVersion, process the one with the smallest ResourceVersion.
                 - If it's a transaction.deleted